Freschwamm/bond-any-coyne-task/README.md

 ## Time Expectation

 We expect this task to take 1-2 hours.
-Focus on demonstrating clean code and good architecture rather than perfect styling or additional features.
+Focus on demonstrating clean code and good architecture rather than additional features.
+Please do not spend more than 2 hours on this task, we are more interested in your approach and code quality than the amount of time you spend.

 ## Questions?